 Lezioni della classe erogate in presenza

 At the beginning of the course, students are not expected to have any knowledge on the double-entry accounting system.
-Students are expected to be familiar with the notions of basic corporate management course.
+Students are expected to be familiar with the notions of a Management course.

-Accounting is the language of business, the most important means of communication among business parties.
+Accounting is the language of business, an important means of communication among business parties.
 Among others, financial accounting speaks mainly to external information users, such as investors and financial analysts, who make decisions for many different purposes using the accounting information disclosed in financial statements.
-This course aims to provide students with an understanding of the modern financial accounting system, the most commonly used financial statements, double-entry booking system and their applications in main transactions, and the key accounting concepts and principles according to which financial statements are prepared.
+This course aims to provide students with an understanding of the double-entry booking system and their applications in main transactions, and the key accounting concepts and principles according to which financial statements are prepared.

 - General accounting: the double-entry accounting system.

 - Financial accounting transactions and preparation of financial statements (accounting for owner's equity; cash flow statement preparation).